microsoft/Atlas/README.md

 * From the command line, REST API calls are secured via interactive Active Directory login, similar to `az login`

-* From the build or release definitions, REST API calls are secured via [VSTS service connection to Azure](https://docs.microsoft.com/en-us/vsts/pipelines/library/service-endpoints?view=vsts)
+* From a VSTS build or release definition, REST API calls are secured via [VSTS service connection to Azure](https://docs.microsoft.com/en-us/vsts/pipelines/library/service-endpoints?view=vsts)

 * Renders output values and additional templated files to a target folder